arunkumarrathore/WeatherProject/README.md

 # Possible improvement
 1. Use of MOQ for the better testability of the code.
 2. Use of dependency injection for loose coupling.
-3. Implemtation of better excepion handling. (not implemented due to time constraint)
+3. Implemtation of better excepion handling.
-4. Better handling of http call to openweather API. (not implemented due to time constraint)
+4. Better handling of http call to openweather API.